JacobPeacey/MyDigitalPortfolio/README.md

       For my Projects pages.
 I am hoping to be able to link my Personal Projects, such as Those on the App store...
 Or those currently on Testflight.
 This hopefully will increase those apps engagement.

+      Animations are also an element of interest, suchas like those found in canva with a form of shadow effect and blooming at hover.
+This would require CSS